MenosGrandes/JavaScript_ObjectOrientedProgramming/first_tests/instructions.md

 # Assignment

 You have to create a file called **functions.js** and in this file create and export all functions that are need by the test file **functions.test.js** ( downloaded from Assignment in MSTeams).\

+You will have to attach Your finished **functions.js** to the Assignment, before time for the Assignment expire.\

 Both of those files have to be inside same folder, Jest and NPM force this.

 This is the link to the [Jest](https://jestjs.io/docs/getting-started) documentation.
 You can use it while working on code.